 Sales: 94.2 billion euros (compared to 2015: +2.2%)

 Employees (year-end 2016): 124,729 (+2%)

 Market capitalisation (September 2017): approximately 53 billion euros

 The BMW Group is headquartered in Munich and focuses on the premium car market with its BMW, Mini and Rolls-Royce Motor Cars brands.
-The 100-year-old carmaker has grown strongly recently, almost doubling revenues in the last ten years, and operated 31 production locations in 14 countries in 2015.
+The 100-year-old carmaker has grown strongly recently, almost doubling revenues in the last ten years.

 Like its peers VW and Daimler, BMW is a publicly listed company.
 It is controlled by the Quandts, one of Germany’s wealthiest industrial families (including Susanne Klatten), who own almost 47 percent of its shares.
 BMW is headed by CEO Harald Krüger.

 BMW is often seen as a pioneer among German carmakers when it comes to sustainable mobility.
 In 2016, BMW was again named the world's most sustainable automotive company by the Dow Jones Sustainability Indexes.
 It is the only auto manufacturer to feature in the index every year since 1999.
 In addition, BMW says it became the first company in the automotive industry to appoint an environmental officer in 1973.